rinatz/conv/README.md

 # conv

-Utility functions to convert integers, character strings and other objects for C++.
+conv is a utility function to convert integers, character strings and other objects for C++.
-It is inspired std.conv module of D programming language.
+It is inspired by std.conv module for D programming language.

+## Install

+conv is a header only library and you just copy include/conv to your project directory.

+## Examples

-conv::to&lt;T&gt;() converts an integer, floating point, boolean value and character strings to the type of T:
+conv::to&lt;T&gt;() converts an integer, floating point, boolean value and character strings to the type of T.

     conv::to<char>(10);               // == static_cast<char>(10)
     conv::to<std::string>(10);        // "10"